 FOSS Science: This is a hands-on programme that enables children to participate in the scientific process and carry out experiments on the key concepts in each IPC Unit.

-Numeracy and Literacy are critical elements of learning in the primary years.
+Mathematics and Literacy are critical elements of learning in the primary years.
 We teach these as individual subjects as part of the daily timetable.

 Inquiry-Based Learning: This is where students’ own questions and curiosity are used to drive the development of conceptual understanding alongside the skills development in the IPC.
-The Inquiry-Based Learning programme follows an exciting thematic approach that integrates the key concepts identified in numeracy, literacy, science and art into meaningful contexts for delivery.
+The Inquiry-Based Learning programme follows an exciting thematic approach that integrates the key concepts identified in mathematics, literacy, science and art into meaningful contexts for delivery.

 Approaches to learning